A3Antistasi/A3-Antistasi/README.md

 - Use a PBO Packager to pack the any of these mission folders

 ### Alternative: Build with Antistasi Dev Deploy
-- Download&Extract ZIP file or Clone Repository.
+- Download & Extract the ZIP file or Clone Repository.
 - Follow [Getting Started](https://github.com/official-antistasi-community/A3-Antistasi/wiki/Build-With-ADD)

 ### Known Issues: